 The Beverly Hillbillies - The Big Bank Battle (1965)

-Coin album with rare San Francisco 1894-S dime
+Coin album with a rare San Francisco 1894-S dime

 This episode of the CBS television program "The Beverly Hillbillies" shows a coin album with a

 from oil found on their land and move to the famous city of Beverly Hills, California.

 The Clampetts, Elly May, Granny, Jed, and Jethro, arrive in Beverly Hills.

 They live in a mansion in the city

 He is greedy and always trying to get more control of the money.

 Jane Hathaway, a stuffy spinster, is his principal assistant.

 around Beverly Hills to sharpen knives at no cost to the residents.

 2. Jed Clampett becomes a handyman